YJNDL/Identifying-Exfoliable-Crystallographic-Planes/README.md

 Step-wise exfoliation

-	1) Rotate the structure so that the crystal face to be peeled faces the z-axis
+	1) Rotate the structure so that the crystal face to be peeled faces the c-axis.

 	2) Stretch the lattice along the direction normal to the crystal face, with the outermost atomic layer movement by ~0.2 Å at each step.